Double-crested Cormorant, Phalacrocorax auritus

 Double-crested Cormorant

-Adult on nest, showing the double crest.
+Adult at nest, showing the crest.

 Double-crested Cormorants